rambotech/BOG.DropZone/README.md

 *Get Reference* :: returns the refence value for the specified key within the drop zone.
 Returns an empty string if the key doesn't exist.

+*List References* :: returns the refence key names available within the drop zone as a string array.

+*Get Statistics* :: returns the metrics for the given drop zone.

 NOTE: The reference key "info" is reserved for internal use.
 When *Get Reference* is called with this key, a json blob of usage and state statistics for the drop zone is the value.

 ### Admin